Beginner Route Climber - Build-up 2 (Power)

 How the community feels about related programs

-Mixed sentiment (questioning when to start, effectiveness concerns)
+Mixed sentiment (some asking when to start, others showing results)

 mixed